unlcms/project-herbie/DDEV-README.md

     `exit`
 1. Refresh your browser window.
 You're now an administrator user.

+# Notes

+## UNL CAS Authentication
-Notes: The unl_cas module is enabled by default, which allows users to authenticate with UNL credentials.
+The unl_cas module is enabled by default, which allows users to authenticate with UNL credentials.
 The shib.unl.edu server will only allow applications to connect that end with 'unl.edu', so the the default local FQDN is project-herbie-local.unl.edu.
 This will need to be added to your local hosts file.

+## DDEV Documentation
+Documentation for DDEV can be found at https://ddev.readthedocs.io/.